linpengcheng/PurefunctionPipelineDataflow/README.md

         both service providers and external users can better control and optimize tasks, and help to enhance the certainty and predictability of task execution (path, timing, and results).
+        Its optimization effect is close to the standard standard Gantt chart algorithm dynamic programming scheduling, far exceeding preemptive multitasking scheduling.
+        Cloud service providers and users strictly trade according to the contract, which is also a more accurate measurement, more guaranteed service quality, and more rigorous business transaction method.

   - It may not have an ordinary workshop, at this time it is just a data center